On network coding for sum-networks: Solvably equivalent networks

-Now we prove the following result for the multiple-unicast network $\net_5$. } \begin{theorem} The multiple-unicast network $C_3( \net )$ is $k$-length vector linear solvable over a finite field $F$ if and only if the sum-network $\net$ is $k$-length vector linear solvable over $F$. \end{theorem}
+\begin{theorem} The multiple-unicast network $C_2( \net )$ is $k$-length vector linear solvable over a finite field $F$ if and only if the sum-network $\net$ is $k$-length vector linear solvable over $F$. \end{theorem}

-\begin{proof} First, if the sum-network $\net$ in the dotted box is $k$-length vector linear solvable over $F$, then it is clear that the code can be extended to a code that solves the multiple-unicast network $C_3( \net )$.
-Next, we assume that the multiple-unicast network $C_3( \net )$ is $k$-length vector linear solvable over $F$, and prove that the sum-network $\net$ is also solvable.
+\begin{proof} First, if the sum-network $\net$ in the dotted box is $k$-length vector linear solvable over $F$, then it is clear that the code can be extended to a code that solves the multiple-unicast network $C_2( \net )$.
+Next, we assume that the multiple-unicast network $C_2( \net )$ is $k$-length vector linear solvable over $F$, and prove that the sum-network $\net$ is also $k$-length vector linear solvable over $F$.
 It can be seen by similar arguments as used in the proof of \cite[Theorem II.1]{dougherty3} that all the terminals can recover the respective source symbols if and only if each of the intermediate nodes $r_{ji};j=1,2,\ldots, n, i=1,2, \cdots, m$ can recover $X_i$.
-So, for any given $k$-length vector linear solution for $C_3( \net )$, the intermediate nodes $r_{ji}$ recover the respective $X_i$.
-If $m=2$ or $n=2$, then it means that there is a path from each source $w_i$ to each terminal $z_j$ in the sum-network.
-Then by the results in \cite{ramamoorthy}, the sum-network is scalar linear solvable over any field.
+So, for any given $k$-length vector linear solution for $C_2( \net )$, the intermediate nodes $r_{ji}$ recover the respective $X_i$.
+It implies that there is a path from each source $w_i$ to each terminal $z_j$ in the sum-network.
+If $m=2$ or $n=2$, then by the results in \cite{ramamoorthy}, the sum-network is scalar linear solvable over any field.
 Now let us assume $m,n \geq 3$.